St Faith Dental Practice

 During the procedure, the child will breathe the nitrous oxide and oxygen and occasionally a further sedative drug through a mouth or nosepiece on the nose.
 The child may feel warm with tingly fingers and toes.

 Once the child is sedated, and feels drowsy and relaxed, the dentist can use local analgesia (pain relief that numbs the site of the dental treatment).
 Local anaesthetic as a paste is sometimes used to numb the site of the treatment.
-Any injections that the child may need can then be given through this numbed area to reduce the chance of any discomfort.

 When the dental treatment is completed, the nitrous oxide mixture will be stopped and replaced with oxygen.
 The nosepiece will be taken off, and the child will be sat up in the dentist’s chair and will continue to recover fully for a few minutes.
 The dentist or a member of the dental team will monitor the child during recovery.